- Why Do Cats Suckle Or Nurse On People Or Objects?

 - What If My Cat Doesn’t Stop Nursing?

-Typical yet strange behavior in cats is the act of nursing or suckling on objects or their owner’s arms/hands.
+Because it is typical yet strange behavior in cats to nurse or suckle on objects or their owner’s arms/hands.

 This behavior has a simple reason and can be easily managed if appropriately handled with care.